 - Recent evidence has emerged in the last decade to suggest uric acid has several reported effects by which it may cause diabetic nephropathy (10).

-- Three observational studies in patient with diabetes have generated a substantial body of evidence that serum uric acid levels are strong determinants of the development of diabetic nephropathy and the loss of kidney function among individuals with diabetes, both Type 1 and Type 2 (11,12,13).
+- Three observational studies in patients with diabetes have generated a substantial body of evidence that serum uric acid levels are strong determinants of the development of diabetic nephropathy and the loss of kidney function among individuals with diabetes, both Type 1 and Type 2 (11,12,13).

 Given the wealth of data on currently approved XOIs and novel mechanism of action, the introduction of these agents for the treatment and prevention of hypertension, diabetes and diabetic nephropathy represents a highly de-risked opportunity for developing new medical therapies in areas of large unmet medical need.